Fosterville Gold Mine

 In assessing the EES, the minister found that the potential impacts from mining could be acceptably managed through strong environmental management practices and mitigation measures.
 Read the minister’s full assessment on the Department of Transport and Planning website.

-The minister’s assessment paves the way for Fosterville Gold Mine to apply to Resources Victoria’s Earth Resources Regulator for permission to vary its work plan.
+The minister’s assessment paved the way for Fosterville Gold Mine to apply to Resources Victoria for permission to vary its work plan.
+The mine intends to lodge a series of work plan variations over the next 18 months to implement the project assessed by the EES.

 There will be no changes to the speed of mining operations.
 These will continue as per current operations with ore mined using the same underground mining methods and processed through the same treatment plant.